unacast/pure-sdk-android/README.md

 The SDK provides methods to send additional *metadata* about the user or device in addition to *events*.
 The difference between *metadata* and *events*, is that *metadata* will replace any existing data with the same *type* while *events* will be added and never replaced even when using the same *name*

 ### Add metadata
 To add metadata, use *Pure.associateMetadata(String type, JSONObject data, final PureCallback<PureResult> callback)*.
 The *type* has to be unique for each model you want to preserve.
-If sending userinfo, is would look something like this:
+If sending userinfo, is could look something like this:

 ```java
                 JSONObject data = new JSONObject();